Courses

 RUSS 201(F) SEM Advanced Russian I

 This course continues to develop all five skills--conversation, listening comprehension, reading, culture, and writing--for students who have completed at least two years of college-level Russian or the equivalent.
-Coursework includes the study of higher-level Russian grammar, as well as an examination of a variety of materials-print and other media-from Russian and Soviet culture, current events, history, and the arts. [ more ]
+Coursework includes the study of higher-level Russian grammar, as well as an examination of a variety of materials-print and other media-from Russian and Russophone cultures, current events, history, and the arts. [ more ]

 RUSS 202(S) SEM Advanced Russian II

 This course continues to develop all five skills--conversation, listening comprehension, reading, culture, and writing--for students who have completed at least two years of college-level Russian or the equivalent.
-Coursework includes the study of higher-level Russian grammar, as well as an examination of a variety of materials-print and other media-from Russian culture, current events, history, and the arts. [ more ]
+Coursework includes the study of higher-level Russian grammar, as well as an examination of a variety of materials-print and other media-from Russian and Russophone cultures, current events, history, and the arts. [ more ]

-RUSS 204(S) SEM To See the Past: Russian and Soviet Cinema on History
+RUSS 204(S) SEM Russian and Soviet Cinema on History: The Imperial Trace

 RUSS 210 TUT Tolstoy: The Major Novels